wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests        February 2015

+   o  Recursive Resolvers SHOULD limit the number of total different
+      networks that they keep in cache.

+   o  Recursive Resolvers should never send ECS options with a SCOPE
+      PREFIX-LENGTH that is longer than they are willing to cache.
-      of 0, the query should not set a SOURCE PREFIX-LENGTH of more bits than they are willing to cache.
+      Similarly, if using the backwards-compatible SCOPE PREFIX-LENGTH of 0, the query should not set a SOURCE PREFIX-LENGTH of more bits than they are willing to cache.